 The baby’s complete head emerges after crowning and then the rest of the body.

 Crowning is a crucial part of the delivery process known as the pushing phase.
 It is an indication that the baby is on its way out.
-Though painful, it is a manageable pain.
+Though painful, it is manageable.
 Apart from the numerous remedies involved, the body has its own internal mechanisms to handle the pain.
+Make sure you reach out to your gynaecologist or obstetrician before your delivery to address any queries or concerns you may have.
+It is always better to be prepared before you go through the life-changing process of childbirth.

 Also Read: Stages of Labour and Childbirth